Why Video Conferencing Isn't Enough

 Poor Feedback, Poor Collaboration

-When you are sharing screens or presenting in a video conference, employees may want to deliver feedback.
+When you are sharing screens or presenting at a video conference, employees may want to deliver feedback.
 Typically you are reliant on sidebar chat, which is seldom effective.
 In a worst-case scenario, you may wonder whether attendees are even listening, because chat has taken on a life of its own.

 Collaboration requires a pen & paper or its digital equivalent, a shared medium where everyone can contribute and collaborate, time to reflect, and the ability to store a repository of real-time information generated during a session to use as a reference, or to continue to ideate, brainstorm, or design at a later date.